data-studio/webui/README.md

 This works with:
 https://github.com/eviratec/ds-svc-final/tree/master

-## If you 💖 it: Please consider donating
+## If you 💖 it: Please consider contributing or sharing

-It might make more of a difference than you think!

-BTC Donations To:
-1. `13fENDubSmfgEo3XucciNzqAXdcaVMhtX1`
-2. `1ASEhcFrnyEHUeFxtkSqBx8EyYSYWF2kJJ`
+Guidelines coming soon...

 ## License